iQube-Protocol/iQubeBeta-Program/docs/LESSONS_LEARNED.md

 ---

-**Status**: ✅ Complete - Ready for application to future development
+**Status**: ✅ Complete - Enhanced with monorepo synchronization learnings
+**Major Achievement**: Successfully synchronized standalone and monorepo versions with 100% feature parity
-**Next Application**: AigentZBeta integration using these learnings
+**Next Application**: Production deployment and 21 Sats Market integration using these learnings
-**Value**: Accelerated development with reduced risk of repeating issues
+**Value**: Comprehensive knowledge base for accelerated development with reduced risk of repeating issues